beurar/Viceroys-STALKER-ALife/README.md

 * Systems rely on **fn_hasPlayersNearby.sqf** so habitats sleep and despawn when players are farther than the configured nearby range (default 1500m).
 * Population counts persist while sleeping and gradually replenish between spawn cycles.
 * Player proximity is checked on a separate timer via `VSA_proximityCheckInterval`.
+* Habitat updates run on their own timer via `VSA_habitatCheckInterval`.
 * Habitat and herd counts update immediately when mutants are killed.
 * CBA settings allow mission makers to customize these behaviors.